 One of the best things to do on a weekend in Edinburgh is to take the Leith Walk along the river to Dean Village.
 It’s hard to believe that you’re so close to the city in this bucolic enclave.

-At one point there were 11 water mills here, but today it’s a residential area that has been beautifully restored.
+Dean Village is one of the most beautiful villages worldwide.
+At one point there were 11 water mills here, but today it’s a residential area that has been carefully restored.

-Belford Road, they’re open daily from 10 am to 5 pm.
-The lawn outside Modern One is a work of art itself, designed by Charles Jencks and the building itself was designed by William Burn in 1825 in a neoclassical style.
+The lawn outside Modern One is a true work of art, designed by Charles Jencks.
+The building itself was designed by William Burn in 1825 in a neoclassical style.

 Modern Two dates from 1833 and houses many more artworks along with a charming cafe and shop.